This page will be updated regularly as regulations change. Last Update: 1/10/2022

 HEALTH & SAFETY

-Royal Media and Connectivity Business are excited to bring you to New York City at 55 Hudson Yards for the 2021 Connectivity Business Summit.
+Royal Media and Connectivity Business News are excited to bring you to New York City at 55 Hudson Yards for the 2022 Connectivity Business Summit.
 While we value the benefits of in-person activities, we will continue to monitor the ongoing global health crisis and will make adjustments to the event to help ensure the health, safety, and well-being of our attendees, speakers and sponsors.

 All attendees must agree to and follow the protocols and guidelines, as stated in the Event Terms & Conditions.
 This page will be updated on a regular basis as new guidelines are recommended.
 Please contact our Events Team if you have any questions or concerns.

 IMPORTANT STEPS TO TAKE BEFORE LEAVING FOR CBS 2022

 - Ensure you have your proof of vaccination documentation.
 Only individuals who can show proof of full vaccination will be able to pick up their badge and access the show.

 - We strongly encourage attendees to take a COVID-19 test prior to departing for New York.

 - Get your COVID-19 booster shot and/or flu shot, if available.